 Telemedicine refers specifically to virtual medical appointments and remote monitoring of patient health via digital blood pressure monitors, blood glucose monitors, and other technology.
 So, when you hear a term like telehealth insurance or telehealth insurance coverage, it’s typically referring to telemedicine insurance coverage instead.

-What Happens at a Typical Telemedicine Appointment?
+What Happens During a Telemedicine Appointment?

 Can I Use Telemedicine as Part of Vein Treatment?